SmithsonianWorkshops/Peer-Led-Bioinformatics/README.md

 Users *connected to the SI Intranet* can view video links [here](http://darwin.si.edu/ads/Lists/Links/Peer-led-video.aspx).
 Others, not connected to the SI network, can contact us via Github for video access.

 ##Fall 2016
-Talks are on Thursdays from 2-3pm in WG33, Natural History Building except where noted otherwise.
+Talks are on Thursdays from 2-3pm in WG33, Natural History Building except where noted otherwise with ❗.

 *Schedule is tentative and subject to change.*